-I am not a social worker, but I have been working in the child welfare world for 11 years.
-I have served as a volunteer sexual violence crisis counselor for 12 years, and previously volunteered as a Guardian ad Litem.
-I am not an expert in anything, but I would definitely say I know a thing or two about being an adoptee!
+I have been working in the child welfare world for over a decade.
+I am not an expert on anything, but I would definitely say I know a thing or two about being an adoptee!

 I like to think of myself as kindhearted, loving, passionate, caring, deeply flawed, fierce, and genuine.
 I love with every fiber of my being.
 I can be incredibly sarcastic and silly at times.
 My sons are my everything.

-I am a pretty introverted and quiet person, but I have always loved writing, and have always best been able to express myself on paper.
-“Diary of a Not-So-Angry Asian Adoptee” is a place where I share openly about my journey as an adoptee, a mom, a child welfare professional, and an advocate—along with the issues that I am passionate about and inspire me to write.
+I have always loved writing, and have always best been able to express myself on paper.
+“Diary of a Not-So-Angry Asian Adoptee” is a place where I share openly about my journey as an adoptee, a mom, an adoption professional, and an advocate—along with the issues that I am passionate about and inspire me to write.

 In addition to my blog, I am a regular contributor for The Huffington Post.
-My writing has been featured on BlogHer and The Good Men Project, and I am also one of the contributing authors for the anthology, “It’s Not About You: Understanding Adoptee Search, Reunion, and Open Adoption”.
+My writing has been featured on The Mighty, BlogHer, and The Good Men Project.
+I am also one of the contributing authors for the anthology, “It’s Not About You: Understanding Adoptee Search, Reunion, and Open Adoption”.

 Thank you so much for joining me on my journey!